oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 ## Affinity Groups

-Virtual machine affinity allows you to define sets of rules that specify whether certain virtual machines run together on the same host or run separately on different hosts.
-This allows you to create advanced workload scenarios for addressing challenges such as strict licensing requirements and workloads demanding high availability.
+Virtual machine affinity allows you to define sets of rules that specify whether certain virtual machines run together on the same host or on hosts in a group, or run separately on different hosts.
+This allows you to create advanced workload scenarios for addressing challenges such as strict licensing requirements and workloads demanding high availability, and failover and failback for disaster recovery.

 Virtual machine affinity is applied to virtual machines by adding virtual machines to one or more affinity groups.
 An affinity group is a group of two or more virtual machines for which a set of identical parameters and conditions apply.
-These parameters include positive (run together) affinity that ensures the virtual machines in an affinity group run on the same host, and negative (run independently) affinity that ensures the virtual machines in an affinity group run on different hosts.
+These parameters include positive (run together) affinity that ensures the virtual machines in an affinity group run on the same host or hosts in a group, and negative (run independently) affinity that ensures the virtual machines in an affinity group run on different hosts.

+    **Important:** In order for affinity groups to take effect, a scheduling policy must be applied to the clusters in which the affinity groups are applied.
+This scheduling policy must have the ``VmAffinityGroups`` and `VmToHostsAffinityGroups` filter or weight modules enabled for affinity groups.
+For affinity labels, the scheduling policy must have the `Label` filter module enabled.

-A further set of conditions can then be applied to these parameters.
-For example, you can apply hard enforcement, which is a condition that ensures the virtual machines in the affinity group run on the same host or different hosts regardless of external conditions, or soft enforcement, which is a condition that indicates a preference for virtual machines in an affinity group to run on the same host or different hosts when possible.
+A further set of conditions can then be applied to these parameters in the associated scheduling policy.

+* Hard enforcement - ensures that virtual machines in the affinity group run on a specified host or hosts in a group regardless of external conditions.
+The filter modules in the scheduling policy implement hard enforcement.

+* Soft enforcement - indicates a preference for virtual machines in an affinity group to run on the specified host or hosts in a group when possible.
+The the weights modules in the scheduling policy implement soft enforcement.

 The combination of an affinity group, its parameters, and its conditions is known as an affinity policy.
 Affinity policies are applied to running virtual machines immediately, without having to restart.

     **Note:** Affinity groups are applied to virtual machines on the cluster level.
 When a virtual machine is moved from one cluster to another, that virtual machine is removed from all affinity groups in the source cluster.

-**Important:** Affinity groups will only take effect when the `VmAffinityGroups` filter module or weights module is enabled in the scheduling policy applied to clusters in which affinity groups are defined.
-The `VmAffinityGroups` filter module is used to implement hard enforcement, and the `VmAffinityGroups` weights module is used to implement soft enforcement.

 ### Creating an Affinity Group